8 Steps to Delegating Tasks Effectively and Getting Work Done

 It’s not uncommon for bosses to refrain from delegation due to a bad experience in the past.
 Many managers feel that they can’t trust their employees to work independently and stay committed to producing satisfactory results.
 By having an effective system of accountability and assigning responsibilities, managers can rectify this situation and ensure everyone remains involved.

-In the project management guide, delegation does not mean that you let go of every aspect of the project and start depending on the team members.
+In project management, delegation does not mean that you let go of every aspect of the project and start depending on the team members.
 Instead, it means that you empower your team and build their confidence by making them responsible for a small part of the project.
 It can be a repetitive task or something you feel a particular member is better at.

 However, delegating too much can make your final product incoherent so you must know where to draw the line to maintain control.
 If you don’t know whether you are delegating enough, don’t worry.
 You are not alone.